Skip to content

 Caring for Your Sapphire Jewelry

-To maintain the lustrous beauty of your sapphire jewelry, proper care is essential.
-Gently cleaning your pieces with mild soap and a soft brush, followed by rinsing and patting dry, helps prevent the buildup of dirt and oils.
+Proper care is essential to maintaining the lustrous beauty of your sapphire jewelry.
+Warm, soapy water is a safe and effective method for cleaning sapphire jewelry.
+Gently washing your pieces with mild soap and a soft brush, followed by rinsing and patting dry, helps prevent the buildup of dirt and oils.

 Storing your jewelry in individual pouches or compartments also prevents scratching and tangling.
 By following these simple steps, you can ensure that your sapphire jewelry remains as radiant as the day you acquired it.